Rosie-Brigham/blog/_posts/2016-01-22-to-wellignton-and-beyond.md

 mathjax: false
 featured: false
 comments: false
-title: "To Wellignton and Beyond!"
+title: "To Wellington and Beyond!"
 ---

 The day after trekking around Whitianga, Catherdal Cove and Hot Water Beach I went down to Wellington.
 This invovled a 5 O'clock start and 10 hours on two buses.
 But hey ho, it was an interesting journey.
 Everytime I looked out of the window the landscape had changed: Arable to mountainous, to lake to almost volcanic.
 I stopped in Lake Taupo for lunch.